-- 18.4.1 If the Board Chair believes there is a clear consensus, the Chair will restate the decision point and declare that the Board has reached consensus and a decision has been made: - 18.4.2 The Board Chair may call for an informal polling (e.g. through a show of hands) to test the status of a debated issue.
+- 18.4.1 If the Board Chair believes there is a clear consensus, the Chair will restate the decision point and declare that the Board has reached consensus and a decision has been made; - 18.4.2 The Board Chair may call for an informal polling (e.g. through a show of hands) to test the status of a debated issue.
 An informal polling is not a formal vote, but serves as a gauge for how far the Board is from consensus; - 18.4.3 The Board Chair will try to achieve a consensus by encouraging amendments that meet the concerns of both sides of the debate.
-The Board Chair may also consider the formation of smaller committees of interested Board members or their designees to negotiate language or proposals to present to the Board and reach a consensus on a decision point; and - 18.4.4 If all practical efforts by the Board and the Board Chair have not led to consensus, any member of the Board with voting privileges may call for a vote.
+The Board Chair may also consider the formation of smaller committees of interested board members or their designees to negotiate language or proposals to present to the Board and reach a consensus on a decision point; and - 18.4.4 If all practical efforts by the Board and the Board Chair have not led to consensus, any member of the Board with voting privileges may call for a vote.
 In order to pass, motions require a simple majority of the voting members present.

-Each Board member will have one vote, with the exception of the non-voting members.
+Each board member will have one vote, with the exception of the Board Chair, Vice-Chair, and UNITAID representative, who have no voting rights.
 Where conflicts of interest arise, each member should voluntarily disclose this conflict and recuse him or herself from the related decision-making process.